-Location: St Mary's School Ascot\Sch ool Handbook\Safeguard ling\Safeguarding Policy 4 12a Page: 8 of 28 Last Reviewed: January 2021 Next Review: September 2021 Author/Lead: Pastoral D Deputy Head
+1 0 Location: St Mary's School Ascot\Sch ool Handbook\Safeguard ing\Safeguarding Policy 4 12a Page: 9 of 32 Last Reviewed: September 2021 Next Review: August 2022 Author/Lead: Pastoral D Peputy Head

-Where the allegation of abuse is made by one or more pupils against another pupil, where there is reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm, such abuse will be referred to local agencies.
+Where the allegation of abuse is made by one or more pupils against another pupil, where there is reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm, such abuse will be referred to RBWM.
 In the event of disclosures about peer-on-peer abuse, all children involved, whether perpetrator(s) or victim, would be treated as being 'at risk'.
+Guidance and support would be sought from RBWM.
 A thorough risk-assessment of the situation and risk-based decision-making (with the benefit of the advice of statutory authorities, where appropriate) would be carried out with a view to ensuring the safety and best interests of all pupils.
 Both alleged victim(s) and perpetrator(s) would receive appropriate support.
 Consideration would be given for example to: whether the alleged perpetrator should be removed from school for a period, or from certain classes, whether sleeping arrangements should be changed for boarders, whether contact between certain individuals should be prevented or supervised, the availability of counselling, the adequacy of arrangements for listening to children and further opportunities for challenging unacceptable behaviours and promoting respect for others.
 In the event of an allegation of serious sexual assault, contact between the alleged perpetrator(s) and victim(s) would be avoided during the investigation.
+The needs and wishes of the victim should be paramount and wherever possible, the victim, if they wish, should be able to continue in their normal routine.
+Sexual assault can result in a range of health needs which may require referral to the NHS Sexual Assault Referral Centre or other agencies.
+The alleged perpetrator(s) will also need support and possibly disciplinary sanctions and links at the end of this policy refer to dealing with harmful sexual behaviours.